aamrits/interview-questions-prep/javascript.md

 //    console.log("c is called", abc);
 // }
 ```
-We can't call this function like abc() as it is defined as a value .
+We can't call this function like `abc()` as it is defined as a value .
 - First Class Function (or First Class Citizens)
 The ability to pass functions as values or pass functions inside a function as arguments is known as First Class Function.
 We can also return a function from function.
 - Higher-order Function
-A “higher-order function” is a function that accepts functions as parameters and/or returns a function.
+A **higher-order function** is a function that accepts functions as parameters and/or returns a function.

 **[⬆](#Questions)**
 ---